EarthScope/dataselect/doc/dataselect.md

 ## <a id='caveats-and-limitations'>Caveats And Limitations</a>

-<p >With the ability to specify multiple, arbitrary data selections it is possbile to specify very complex and pathological compound selections.
+<p >With the ability to specify multiple, arbitrary data selections it is possible to specify very complex and pathological compound selections.
 When pruning samples from records into order to fit the requested selections, this program is limited to trimming samples from the beginning and/or end of the record.
 This means it is not possible to select two or more non-intersecting time ranges from a single record.
 Put another way, one cannot select select data from the beginning and end, but not the middle of a record.
 The work-around for this limitation is to run the program once for each selection.</p>

 ## <a id='author'>Author</a>